relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   **Reporting**: Responsible for reporting on the state of the system via email

-- **Data Enrichment:** Responsible for extracting nested files (attachments, contents of zip files), generating extracted text and preparing the loadfile that is ready for import process
+- **Data Enrichment:** Responsible for extracting nested files (attachments, contents of zip files), generating extracted text and preparing the load file that is ready for import process

-  > **NOTE:** Data Enrichment task queues up work via SQL based ServiceBus.
-Actual enrichment work is performed by `Trace Worker Agent`
+  > **NOTE:** The Data Enrichment task queues up work via the Service Bus framework.
+Trace supports any queueing framework supported by Relativity.
+Enrichment tasks are performed by the `Trace Worker Agent`.
+Additional Trace Worker Agents can be added to increase enrichment capacity.
+For more information, contact support@relativity.com.

 Alerts and Notifications
 ------------------------